Oles Buzina: Political and public views

-He stated that the quote was a fabrication.
+He was criticized for openly supporting reconstruction of the Russian Empire.

 Assassination

 In January 2014, Buzina said on a Russian state-owned TV channel Russia-1 that he was receiving constant death threats.
 In April 2015, the Myrotvorets website published his home addresses.

 On 16 April, Buzina was found dead near his home.

 His killing was one of a few targeting pro-Russian activists or people linked to former president Victor Yanukovych during that time period.
 Former MP Oleg Kalashnikov was shot and killed in his apartment block the same week.
-Journalist Sergey Sukhobok was also killed in Kyiv the same week during a dispute that turned violent, followed by the arrest of two suspects.

 A previously unknown Ukrainian nationalist group calling itself the "Ukrainian Insurgent Army" - named after a group of partisans who fought against the Soviet army in World War II, claimed responsibility for the murders of Buzina and Kalashnikov, in emails to the parliamentary opposition and to political scientist Volodymyr Fesenko.

-Speculations

 Markian Lubkivskyi, an advisor at the Security Service of Ukraine, said that linguistic analysis of the telephone call of the "Ukrainian Insurgent Army" indicated they were not native Ukrainian speakers, and Vasyl Vovk, the head of the Main Investigations Directorate of the Security Service of Ukraine, said the organization was fake.
 Analyst Anton Shekhovtsov stated that the "Ukrainian Insurgent Army" is frequently demonised in Russian propaganda.
 He also speculated that corruption related to Yanukovych's presidency or action by far-right Ukrainian activists were both plausible theories explaining the murder, as was the view of Poroshenko and others that the murders could be provocations by Russian intelligence.